ImErvin/Theory-of-Algorithms/README.md

 ##### Solutions by Ervin Mamutov - G00311015

 #### Introduction
 This repository is used to store my solutions for several tasks for my "Theory of Algorithms" module in college.
-The aim of this module is to enhance my knowledge of algorithms, distinguish between and design "better" algorithms.
+The aim of this module is to teach me how to compare different models of computation, write computer programs using a selection of programming paradigms, analyse the complexity of an algorithm and identify difficult computational problems in everyday programming.

 I will actively add new material to this repository over the next 3 months (Starting 01/18).